-Best’s winery and vineyards are among Australia’s best-kept secrets.
+Best’s winery and vineyards are among Australia’s best kept secrets.
 Indeed the vineyards, with vines dating back to 1866, have secrets that may never be revealed: for example, one of the vines planted in the Nursery Block has defied identification and is thought to exist nowhere else in the world.
-Part of the cellars, too, go back to the same era, constructed by butcher-turned-winemaker Henry Best and his family.
+Part of the cellars too, go back to the same era, constructed by butcher-turned-winemaker Henry Best and his family.
 The Thomson family has owned the property since 1920, with Ben, the fifth generation, having taken over management from father Viv.
-Best’s consistently produces elegant, supple wines; the Bin No. 0 is a classic, the Thomson Family Shiraz (largely from vines planted in 1867) magnificent.
-In the Wine Companion 2017 it was awarded the mantle of Wine of the Year from a field of almost 9000 wines.
-Very occasionally a pinot meunier (with 15% pinot noir) is made solely from 1868 plantings of those two varieties; there is no other Pinot Meunier of this vine age made anywhere else in the world.
-Justin Purser brings with him a remarkable CV, with extensive experience in Australia, NZ and Burgundy.
-Exports to the UK, the US, Canada, Sweden, Switzerland, Singapore, Hong Kong and China.
+Best’s consistently produces elegant, supple wines; the Bin No. 0 is a classic, the Thomson Family Shiraz (largely from vines planted in 1867) is magnificent.
+Very occasionally a pinot meunier (with 15% pinot noir) is made solely from 1868 plantings of those two varieties; there is no other pinot meunier of this vine age made anywhere else in the world.
+Justin Purser brings with him a remarkable CV with extensive experience in Australia, NZ and Burgundy.
+In the Wine Companion 2017 Best’s was awarded the mantle of Wine of the Year from a field of almost 9000 wines; this year they are Best Value Winery.
+Exports to the US, Canada, Singapore, Japan, Sweden and China.